 A digital inverter module converts the raw power that is generated from DC to AC power.
 The inverter function means that you can use it to power sensitive appliances and electronics.

 If you have done research on generators, you have most likely seen the Champion name.

 They have been an industry leader for years and have many different generators in all types of power ranges to give you Champion quality no matter what your power needs are.

-Not only are they an industry leader of the generator themselves, they also have one of the best warranties on the market.
+Not only are they an industry leader in the generator themselves, they also have one of the best warranties on the market.

-Champion offers a 3 year limited warranty and free lifetime technical support of a team of Champion experts to help you with any questions you may have with your generator.
+Champion offers a 3-year limited warranty and free lifetime technical support from a team of Champion experts to help you with any questions you may have with your generator.